Louisiana State University: 20th century

 LSU was hit by scandal in 1939 when James Monroe Smith, appointed by Huey Long as president of LSU, was charged with embezzling a half-million dollars.
 In the ensuing investigation, at least twenty state officials were indicted.
 Two committed suicide as the scandal enveloped Governor Richard W. Leche, who received a 10-year federal prison sentence as a result of a kickback scheme.
 Paul M. Hebert, Dean of LSU's law school at the time, then assumed interim presidency in Smith's place.

 During World War II, LSU was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-Although some African-Americans students tried to enroll in LSU in 1946, the university did not admit African-Americans until the 1950s.
-In 1953 A. P. Tureaud Jr. enrolled under court order, but his enrollment was canceled when a higher court overturned the ruling.
-His case was ultimately decided by the U.S. Supreme Court.
-Tureaud returned to LSU in 1956.
-A classroom building on the LSU campus is named for his father, the late A. P. Tureaud Sr., a noted Civil Rights leader.
-The federal courts mandated full integration for LSU in 1964.
-The first African-American graduate of the LSU Law School was New Orleans's first African-American mayor, the late Ernest N. "Dutch" Morial.

 In 1969, mandatory ROTC for freshmen and sophomores was abolished; however, LSU continues to maintain Air Force and Army ROTC.

 In 1978, LSU was named a sea-grant college, the 13th university in the nation to be so designated.
 In 1992, the LSU Board of Supervisors approved the creation of the LSU Honors College.

 21st century

-In the aftermath of Hurricane Katrina, LSU accepted an additional 2,300 displaced students from schools in the greater New Orleans area such as Tulane University, Loyola University New Orleans, Xavier University of Louisiana, and the University of New Orleans.
-In addition to accepting displaced students, university officials also took on the challenge of housing and managing many hurricane victims, converting the Pete Maravich Assembly Center into a fully functional field hospital.
-Around 3,000 LSU students volunteered during the months after Katrina, assisting with the administration of medical treatment to some 5,000 evacuees and screening another 45,000 for various diseases.
+After Hurricane Katrina, LSU accepted 2,300 displaced students from schools in the greater New Orleans area such as Tulane University, Loyola University New Orleans, Xavier University of Louisiana, and the University of New Orleans.
+The Pete Maravich Assembly Center was converted into a fully functional field hospital, with approximately 3,000 student volunteers.

+In 2012, LSU was censured by the American Association of University Professors for firing Professor Ivor van Heerden after he made comments critical of the U.S. Army Corps of Engineers for their design and construction of the levees that broke following Hurricane Katrina.

 In 2013, F. King Alexander was named President of Louisiana State University.

 In fall 2020, LSU broke its record for the most diverse and largest freshman class in history.
 Of the record 6,690 freshmen, more than 30% identified as students of color, African-Americans made up the most at 16.8%.
 Additionally, LSU reached its all-time highest enrollment at 34,290 undergraduate and graduate students.

+William F. Tate IV was named the new president of the university on May 6, 2021, effective in July.
+He is the first African-American president in LSU's history and the first African-American president in the SEC.